A mother holding her baby - You are the best, Mom!

 Generally described as taking place from the 14th century to the 17th century, the Renaissance promoted the rediscovery of classical philosophy, literature, and art.

-We use capital letters for other events as well, anything from sports events to concerts, festivals, conferences, and assemblies or movements (Black Lives Matter).
+We use capital letters for other events, too.
+That includes sports events, concerts, festivals, conferences, and assemblies or movements (For example, Black Lives Matter).

 When it comes to sports events in the US, there is only one winner: the Super Bowl.
 Its viewership even beats the presidential debates.